sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 ## Test case name:
-verify displaying Civic Tech logo and name in the printout of the recipe (meal)
+Verify displaying Civic Tech logo and name in the printout of the recipe (meal)

 ## Related Issue: #469